camganderson/camganderson.github.io/projects.md

 title: Projects
 ---

-### Current Projects
+## Current Projects

-### Previous Projects
+## Previous Projects
-## Soil carbon cycling in dynamic floodplain systems.
+### Soil carbon cycling in dynamic floodplain systems.

 - Soils are a vast reservoir of global carbon, containing more carbon than the atmosphere and plants combined.
 However, because we don’t know what keeps carbon in the soil, we cannot predict how soil carbon will respond to climate change.
 ​
 - My dissertation research explored an ecosystem heavily impacted by climate change: alpine watersheds.
 Specifically, I investigated how snowmelt and associated flooding events at the East River in Colorado impact carbon dynamics in floodplain soils, through interactions with both minerals and microbes.
 To do this research, I worked with Marco Keiluweit's Soil Biogeochemistry Group (now at [UNIL](https://wp.unil.ch/bgc/)) and a team of researchers involved with the Watershed Function project at the East River floodplain in Colorado, located near the Rocky Mountain Biological Laboratory.
--Understanding how different carbon sources react with the soil in the changing environment of a floodplain will improve our ability to predict the fate of soil carbon in response to climate change.
+- Understanding how different carbon sources react with the soil in the changing environment of a floodplain will improve our ability to predict the fate of soil carbon in response to climate change.

-## Spatial controls on soil carbon cycling in high-latitude permafrost ecosystems.
+### Spatial controls on soil carbon cycling in high-latitude permafrost ecosystems.

 - As a Research Associate at the Pacific Northwest National Lab, I worked with James Stegen and a team of researchers to investigate soil carbon cycling in high latitude systems impacted by permafrost (permanently frozen soil).
 Specifically, we addressed how soil carbon cycling and associated microbial communities are spatially structured in these ecosystems, and how that structure changes as permafrost thaws.
 We used field, lab, and modeling techniques to explore these relationships.